-2021 Recap and 2022 Outlook
+2022 Recap and 2023 Outlook

-The average NYMEX oil price received for the production months included in 2021 distributions decreased 10%, while the gas price received for the production months included in 2021 distributions increased 15%, from the prior year.
-While there was a corresponding increase in the average NYMEX oil price and average NYMEX gas price for the relevant production months, the volatility in the market led to wider differentials for the received oil price.
+The average NYMEX oil price received for the production months included in 2022 distributions increased 97%, while the gas price received for the production months included in 2022 distributions increased 157%, from the prior year.
+The geopolitical events of 2022 along with a rapidly evolving supply and demand picture for oil and gas contributed to a material increase in the average NYMEX oil price and average NYMEX gas price for the relevant production months, in addition to tighter differentials for the received oil and natural gas prices for the Underlying Properties.
+The increase in commodity prices compared to 2021 also drove a significant increase in the amount of third party operator drilling activity on the Underlying Properties, which led to a 242% increase in development expenses for the production months of 2022 compared to 2021.
+The development activity increases were from both public and private operators in the Delaware and Midland basin areas of the Permian Basin as well as the Haynesville area of Louisiana.

-In 2021, the development activity on the Underlying Properties included the successful drilling and completion of four gross wells in the Haynesville area of Louisiana and one gross wells in the Permian area.
+Crude oil prices increased materially throughout the first half of 2022, to a high of \$123.70/Bbl on March 8, 2022, before declining over the second half of the year, settling at \$80.26/Bbl on December 30, 2022, only 5% above the spot oil price to start the year.
+Nevertheless, the longer-term outlook for the oil and gas industry, together with the continued improvement in economic activity and mobility during 2022 despite the lingering effects of the coronavirus pandemic, resulted in a material increase in industry activity.
+This improvement continued to be aided by relatively stable supply actions by members of OPEC, in contrast to prior years.
+The effects of the global COVID-19 pandemic have not completely subsided in parts of the world, particularly in China, and continue to create volatility for commodity prices.
+Despite the recovery in prices and activity, the oil and gas industry continues to face capital constraints from debt and equity capital providers focused on free cash flow over reserve and production growth.

-Crude oil prices increased materially throughout 2021, with some noted volatility but still ending the year up 59% year-over-year, as the improvement in economic activity and mobility from the lingering effects of the coronavirus pandemic transitioned into demand recovery in 2021.
-This improvement was also aided by relatively stable supply actions by Russia and members of OPEC, in contrast to prior years.
-The effects of the global COVID-19 pandemic have not completely subsided and continue to create volatility for commodity prices and an oil and gas industry facing continued capital constraints despite higher absolute prices.
-Natural gas prices saw a similar, and even more volatile, recovery in 2021 due in part to severe weather events in the first quarter of 2021, but ended the year up 53% compared to the prior year.
-Natural gas prices are also expected to remain volatile due to weather and changing supply and demand dynamics in the U.S. due to increased exports and the effects of the transition to alternative fuels on the U.S. power industry.
-Such factors, if they persist for the near term or longer, could adversely affect the operators of the Underlying Properties, production from the Underlying Properties and/or distributions to Trust unitholders.
+Natural gas prices saw a similar, and even more volatile, recovery in 2022, rallying from \$3.59/MMBtu at the beginning of 2022 to a high of \$9.84/MMBtu on August 22, 2022, before ending the year below where it started, at \$3.52/MMBtu, as a warm winter and production growth offset the new LNG-directed US natural gas market.
+Such volatility, if it persists for the near term or longer, could adversely affect the operators of the Underlying Properties, production from the Underlying Properties and/or distributions to Trust unitholders.

-The operators of the Underlying Properties continue to evaluate planned capital expenditures during 2022, but based on currently available information, the Sponsor anticipates 2022 capital expenditures to range from \$6.0 million to \$8.0 million attributable to the properties in which the Trust owns a net profits interest, or \$4.8 million to \$6.4 million net to the Trust's 80% Net Profits Interest.
-This increase compared to prior years is due in part to higher commodity prices and the operators of the Underlying Properties generating more cash flow for reinvestment in the current price environment than in previous years.
+The operators of the Underlying Properties continue to evaluate planned capital expenditures during 2023, but based on currently available information, the Sponsor anticipates 2023 capital expenditures on the Underlying Properties to range from \$6.0 million to \$9.0 million, or \$4.8 million to \$7.2 million net to the Trust's 80% Net Profits Interest.
+This would represent a decrease compared to last year, due in part to lower projected natural gas prices, which could reduce capital activity on the Haynesville area of the Underlying Properties, somewhat offset by continued activity strength in the portion of the Underlying Properties located in the Permian region.
 The Sponsor indicates that it continues to have access to adequate capital and liquidity to fund such capital expenditures as the come due.